 RightFax, Fax Services

-NOTE: RightFax is not supported for the transmission or receipt of sensitive data such as credit card numbers, SSNs, medical records, etc. For more information regarding sensitive data, seehttps://security.illinois.edu/sensitive-data
+NOTE: RightFax is not supported for the transmission or receipt of sensitive data such as credit card numbers, SSNs, medical records, etc. Additionally, if RightFax is being used to send outgoing transmissions that include personal information (defined as any information related to an identified or identifiable natural person), the person to whom the personal information relates must be in the US at the time the personal information is provided.
+For more information regarding sensitive data, see https://security.illinois.edu/sensitive-data.

 About Technology Services RightFax